umesh755485/30-DaysPower_Bi/Day3/README.md

 <br>
 <h2>2.
 Setting Up Your Report Page</h2>

-  a.Creating and Naming Pages
+  a.
+Creating and Naming Pages
   * When you open Power BI Desktop, you start with a blank canvas (default 16:9 ratio).
   * Add new pages using the "+" button at the bottom.
   * Rename pages for clarity by double-clicking or right-clicking the page name.

   b.
 Page Information Settings

-Assign meaningful names to pages for easy navigation.
+  * Assign meaningful names to pages for easy navigation.

-Enable the page as a tooltip if you want it to provide additional context when users hover over data points in other visuals.
+  * Enable the page as a tooltip if you want it to provide additional context when users hover over data points in other visuals.

-Allow the page for Q&A if you want it included in Power BI’s natural language Q&A feature
+  * Allow the page for Q&A if you want it included in Power BI’s natural language Q&A feature